 I’ve been meditating inconsistently for over a year now.
 Inconsistently means I’d meditate 5 times in some weeks and only once or twice in some.

-I’ve been an active mindfulness advocate for the last year and I suggest that if you haven’t tried meditation yet, do it and try it for at least 3 days and observe how you feel.
-I recommend starting with Headspace or Calm app and spend at least 10 minutes a day focusing on your breath and relaxing.
+I’ve been an active mindfulness advocate for the last year, and I suggest that if you haven’t tried meditation yet, do it and try it for at least 3 days and observe how you feel.
+I recommend starting with the Headspace or Calm app and spend at least 10 minutes a day focusing on your breath and relaxing.

-The world is buzzing with many things are happening all around you.
-This busy-ness makes you unaware of the world around you.
+The world is buzzing, with many things are happening all around you.
+This busyness makes you unaware of the world around you.
 The sadder thing, however, is we become unaware of our inner self, too.
 Do you know that humans can think of 60,000 stories and feel 300,000 emotions every day?
 How many of them are you aware of?

 How do you read more books?

-I was obsessed with that question and tried to find all the hacks possible – speed reading, reading excerpts, summaries, listening to audiobooks, watching videos that explain the most of the book concepts, and so on.
+I was obsessed with that question and tried to find all the hacks possible – speed reading, reading excerpts, summaries, listening to audiobooks, watching videos that explain most of the book concepts, and so on.

 After trying all of them, I’ve discovered a mind-blowing hack that was there all the time – If you want to read more books, spend more time reading.
 If you don’t have time to read, make more time.
-Always carry a book with you, read after you wake up, read when you commute to work, and read while you wait for your morning coffee at the cafe.
+Always carry a book with you, read after you wake up, read when you commute to work and read while you wait for your morning coffee at the cafe.
 Having a break at work?
 Read.
 Read before going to bed.
-These will add up and give you 20-40 pages a day which is around 2 books a month.
+These will add up and give you 20-40 pages a day, around 2 books a month.
 I used to waste months without reading a single book.